HHK-ETH/findings-sheet/README.md

 - Phantom function that might not revert
 - Doesn't allow arbitrary call or if does make sure to not be msg.sender in these calls

+### Signature

+- Time or nonce limit
+- erecover can return 0 if invalid signature

 ## Extra links

 - https://github.com/immunefi-team/Web3-Security-Library#vulnerabilities